Clubs & Activities

 Homecoming

 Homecoming festivities normally take place in the fall.
 The entire week is a celebration!
 Every day, there are spirit dress-up themes and games in the cafeteria.
-There are student-designed t-shirts for each grade level that can be purchased.
 On Friday, there is a Homecoming Carnival on the football field.
 The game is Friday night and the Homecoming King and Queen are crowned.
-This year, Homecoming is scheduled for September 24th.
+The Homecoming dance is held on the Saturday after the game.
+This year, Homecoming is scheduled for October 12, 2024.

 Check back here for more information as it becomes available.